phaserjs/phaser/README.md

 * DeviceButton was setting a `duration` property on itself, which went against the read only getter of duration (thanks @winstonwolff)
 * Added Node.js v4 stable to Travis config (thanks @phillipalexander #2070)
 * Optimised Canvas.getSmoothingEnabled, Canvas.setSmoothingEnabled and Canvas.setImageRenderingCrisp.
+* The Physics Editor Exporter (found in the resources folder of the repo) has had an option to prefix shape names and optimize JSON output added to it (thanks @Garbanas #2093)

 ### Bug Fixes